 Firstly, emails read from this app won’t show in the Open Rates analytics, since it does not open said email in a browser and therefore does not load the image pixel.

-Another problem email marketers need to be aware of is that Alexa will read the HTML version of the email unless there is none available, in which case it will read the text-only version: if you have any hidden HTML (such as display:none, for instance) Alexa will read it.
+Another problem email marketers need to be aware of is that Alexa will read the HTML version of the email unless there is none available, in which case it will learn the text-only version.
+If you have any hidden HTML (such as display: none, for instance), Alexa will read it.
 Emojis are supported as far as Unicode Version 10, and Alexa will describe them by name as it finds them.

 Finally, a third potential problem we have identified is the fact that punctuation is critical.
 Copywriters, make sure you read emails out loud first to check nothing could be misinterpreted!